trokhymovych/RWFork/README.md

 In the paper, we analyze the edits made by editors of the Russian Wikipedia Fork (RWFork, ruwiki.ru) to the original Russian Wikipedia articles between May and September 2023.

-The code include the notebooks used to obtained the results presented in the paper.

-The final dataset, that cn be used for further analysis, is available at TDB.
+The final curated and published dataset is available at TBD.

 <br clear="all" />